PDF(278.6 KB) View with Adobe Reader on a variety of devices

 2. The gateway, L3 Switch, checks its routing table and obtains the address 10.0.0.2 of the next gateway, G2, on the route to data packet destination network, X.

 3. If G2 and the host identified by the source address of IP packet are on the same network, ICMP Redirect message is sent to the host.
 The ICMP Redirect message advises the host to send its traffic for Network X directly to gateway G2 as this is a shorter path to the destination.

 4. The gateway forwards the original data packet to its destination.

-With Layer 3 switches now being able to perform both Layer 2 and Layer 3 packet forwarding at ASIC level, it can be concluded that both benefits of ICMP Redirect functionality, (a) improvment of delay through the network and (b) reduction of network resources utilization, are achieved, and there is no more need to have much attention to path optimization techniques in multi-point Ethernet segments.
+With Layer 3 switches now able to perform both Layer 2 and Layer 3 packet forwarding at ASIC level, it can be concluded that both benefits of ICMP Redirect functionality, (a) improvement of delay through the network and (b) reduction of network resources utilization, are achieved, and there is no more need to have much attention to path optimization techniques in multi-point Ethernet segments.

 However, with ICMP Redirect functionality enabled on Layer 3 interfaces, sub-optimal forwarding through multi-point Ethernet segments continues to present potential performance bottlenecks, even though for a different reason, as is explained in Nexus Platform Considerations section later in this document.

 Note: ICMP Redirects are enabled by default on Layer 3 interfaces in Cisco IOS and Cisco NX-OS software.

 Note: Summary of conditions when ICMP Redirect messages are generated: Layer3 switch generates ICMP Redirect message back to the source of data packet, if data packet is to be forwarded out the Layer 3 interface on which this packet is received.

 Sub-Optimal Paths through Ethernet Networks